110059/MerchantGuide/README.md

 credit/value which should be greater than(or equal) 0.00001 (i.e. ratio less than this, is not acceptable)

-Project Design: Structure of the project is as below.
+**project Structure** / Project Design: Structure of the project is as below.

-project Structure
   - src - Source code are kept here, developers need to put all code here.
   - dist - final code after the build, js code will be minified for better performance.